 AIE appreciates that for many students, payment of tuition in full prior to the commencement of study can be difficult.
-For this reason, students may be offered the option of paying tuition via a payment plan, which allows for students to pay their tuition via installments.
+For this reason, students may be offered the option of paying tuition via a payment plan, which allows students to pay their tuition via installments.

 A first payment must be made prior to the beginning of classes, with installments of a specific amount to be made as per the payment plan.
-Students will be required to sign a Course Fee Payment Contract when they make arrangements to pay using this scheme.
+Students must sign a Course Fee Payment Contract when they arrange to pay using this scheme.
 The contract states that the student agrees to pay the tuition by specific dates, and AIE requires that students utilizing a payment plan set up an automatic payment draft from a bank account or credit card.
 It also states that the student acknowledges that failure to pay the full tuition will result in their diploma being withheld and legal action may be taken to recover the balance owed.
 Please refer to the enrollment contract for more information.

 AlE reserves the right to log any student out of the college network who has not paid an installment by the due date, and to withhold the diploma or certificate from graduates until tuition is paid in full.
-Tuition for each program is based upon the level of the course and the length of the course for a successful student to graduate.
+Tuition for each program is based on the course level and length for a successful student to graduate.